skokasik/cardano-node/cardano-node/README.md

 ### Creation

+A simple transaction with one input and one output can be created using the `create-tx` command.

 Transactions can be created via the  `issue-genesis-utxo-expenditure` & `issue-utxo-expenditure` commands.

 The easiest way to create a transaction is via the `scripts/issue-genesis-utxo-expenditure.sh` script as follows: